-How-to use Web SDK
+How to use Web SDK

-Learn how to create a simple identity validation web app using the Incode Web SDK
+This tutorial will help you create a simple identity validation web app using the Incode Web SDK

 Prerequisites